Furthering the art of literature and culture

 “I was very fortunate to be supported by Renaissance One during my one-woman show, Unknown Soldier which toured from September 2023 to July 2024.
 I was impressed by their professionalism and integrity.
 They liaised with venues, dealt with marketing, invoicing and travel and accommodation logistics.
 On a personal level, I found them to be approachable, sensitive to my personal needs and acutely aware of the issues affecting me as a global majority lesbian woman.
 All of this was an essential contribution to the high quality and success of my tour.
 It was a great pleasure to work with them.”

-Jason Allen-Paisant has achieved a rare literary milestone with his outstanding collection, Self-Portrait As Othello (Carcanet Press), clinching both the prestigious T.S.
-Eliot Prize in 2024 and the Forward Prize for Best Collection in autumn 2023.
+In 2023 and 2024, poet and academic Jason Allen-Paisant achieved a rare literary milestone with his outstanding collection, Self-Portrait As Othello (Carcanet Press), clinching both the prestigious T.S.
+Eliot Prize and the Forward Prize for Best Collection.
 Read more below.

 ‘The Past Master’ by Patience Agbabi, published Feb 2024